 Gray Hair Styles for Your Face Shape

-Whether you just found your first gray hair or already have a full head of silver locks, there are many factors to consider with gray hair styles, and the shape of your face is a good place to start.
-There are seven common face shapes: round, square, heart, long, oval, triangular and diamond.
+Whether you just found your first gray hair or already have a full head of silver locks, there are many factors to consider with gray hairstyles, and the shape of your face is a good place to start.
+There are seven common face shapes: round, square, heart, long, oval, triangular, and diamond.

 The goal for many people with round faces is to elongate the face.
 To do this, try graduated layers and wispy ends.
 Stay away from styles that add volume at the sides, and avoid thick bangs as they diminish the height of your face.
-Instead, keep volume at the crown to add height.
-Allure magazine also recommends asymmetry, long layers, angled bobs, and defined pixie cuts.
+Instead, keep the volume at the crown to add height.
+Allure magazine recommends asymmetry, long layers, angled bobs, and defined pixie cuts.

 Some round-faced celebrities include Oprah Winfrey and Catherine Zeta-Jones.